 - Student credit articulation/options to community colleges and universities

-- Training in Colorado is four days, cost approximately $550, includes curriculum, start-up resources, trainer expenses, and lunches (CSU credit available)
+- Training in Colorado is three days, costs approximately $800.00, includes curriculum, start-up resources, Colorado implementation resources, and lunches (college professional development credit available)

 Teacher Cadet is an Interactive Program that…